Accessing Veeam Backup for AWS

-When you try to access Veeam Backup for AWS, the browser may display a warning notifying that the connection is untrusted.
-To eliminate the warning, you can replace a TLS certificate that is currently used to secure traffic between the web browser and the backup server with a trusted TLS certificate.
-For details on how to replace certificates, see Configuring Security Certificates.
+The web browser may display a warning notifying that the connection is untrusted.
+To eliminate the warning, you can replace the TLS certificate that is currently used to secure traffic between the browser and the backup appliance with a trusted TLS certificate.
+To learn how to replace certificates, see Replacing Security Certificates.

-If you log in for the first time, use credentials of the Default Admin user that was created during the initial configuration of Veeam Backup for AWS.
-For future work, you can add other users to Veeam Backup for AWS.
-For details, see Creating Users.
+If you log in for the first time, use credentials of the default user that was created after the product installation.
+In future, you can add other user accounts to grant access to Veeam Backup for AWS.
+For more information, see Managing Permissions.

-If you forgot the user password, you can reset it.
+If you do not remember the user password, you can reset it.
 To do that, click the Forgot password? link and follow the instructions provided in this Veeam KB article.

-With this option enabled, you will not need to provide credentials when you access Veeam Backup for AWS in a new browser session.
+- Select the Remain logged in check box to save the specified credentials in a persistent browser cookie so that you do not have to provide credentials every time you access Veeam Backup for AWS in a new browser session.

 - Click Log in.

-To log out of Veeam Backup for AWS, at the top of the Veeam Backup for AWS window, click the user name and then click Log Out.
+To log out, at the top right corner of the Veeam Backup for AWS window, click the user name and then click Log out.